 To revive the arts of Shaolin

 Don't let future generations forget this teaching

 Words of monk Choy Fook when seeing off Chan Heung

 In 1836 *, after bidding farewell to his master and returning to King Mui, Chan Heung systematized all his martial knowledge in a new style of Kung Fu, which he baptized, honouring his teachers, as Choy Li Fut.
 The first word, Choy, refers to monk Choy Fook; the second, to Li Yau-San.
 With the third word, Fut, which means Buddha in Cantonese, Chan Heung honored the Buddha-palm style he had learned from his uncle and the Shàolín Buddhist roots of his new system**.

-In King Mui, Chan Heung established a school to teach the new system.
+In King Mui, Chan Heung established a school to teach the new system, which he named Hung Sing Kwoon 洪聖館, in honour of a local deity called Hung Sing 洪聖 (Great Sage).
 His fame spread quickly and he received students from different places.

-With the revolution getting worse in China, Chan Heung established the battle cries of Choy Li Fut: wak when executing tiger's claw, tek when kicking, yak when hitting with palms and fists, etc. In this way, even in the middle of a battle, the practitioners of Choy Li Fut could recognize each other, collaborate and protect themselves.
+With the revolution getting worse in China, Chan Heung established the battle cries of Choy Li Fut: wat when executing tiger's claw, tek when kicking, yik when hitting with palms and fists, etc. In this way, even in the middle of a battle, the practitioners of Choy Li Fut could recognize each other, collaborate and protect themselves.

 Chan Heung died in the year 1875, at 69 years of age, and was buried in his hometown of King Mui.